tadcos29/e-commerce-backend/README.md

 This project uses dotenv for environmental variable control.
 If cloning, please modify and rename the supplied .env.GENERIC file.

-This project uses [Express.js](https://expressjs.com/) for connectivity and [Sequelize](https://sequelize.org/) as the Object Relational Mapping tool.
+This project uses [Express.js](https://expressjs.com/) for connectivity, [mysql2](https://www.npmjs.com/package/mysql2) for node.js access to the MySQL database, and [Sequelize](https://sequelize.org/) as the Object Relational Mapping tool.